Where votes are still being counted

 North Carolina

-Incumbent Sen. Thom Tillis holds a narrow lead, but the uncounted ballots would have to be swept by Democratic challenger Cal Cunningham to flip the race.
+Incumbent Sen. Thom Tillis holds a narrow lead, but there are relatively few uncounted ballots so Democratic challenger Cal Cunningham would have to sweep them to flip the race.
+Live North Carolina results.

 |Actual votes